 Vinyl

-Vinyl uses petroleum as a base ingredient, a limited resource that is already necessary for fuel and fertilizer.
+Vinyl also uses petroleum as a base ingredient, a limited resource already needed for fuel and fertilizer.
 Over the long term, as petroleum supplies diminish, vinyl will become too expensive and too taxing on our natural resources to be viable.
+While PVC has a number of uses in construction, it’s best to use it where it’s most effective.
+Seeking a sustainable alternative to plastic-based trims is important for reducing environmental impact.

 Fiber Cement

 Producing cement releases a large amount of CO2 into the atmosphere.
 For every metric ton of cement produced, a metric ton of CO2 is released, both from the fuel needed to heat the cement and as a byproduct of the involved chemical reactions.
-Long term this makes fiber cement antithetical to truly sustainable buildings.
+Long term, this makes fiber cement antithetical to truly sustainable buildings.
 Again, cement is critical for construction, but it’s best to use it where other materials aren’t available.

 Hardwood